cylc/cylc-doc/src/7-to-8/major-changes/cli.rst

 .. _license: https://github.com/cylc/cylc-flow/blob/master/COPYING

-.. rubric:: Commands which have been removed or changed:
+.. rubric:: Commands that have been removed entirely:

 ``cylc checkpoint``
   - Database checkpoints are no longer needed.